Infineon/IFX007T-Motor-Control/examples/For_half_bridge/README.md

 # Half Bridge setup

-Status: compiling, not tested
+Status: tested, works fine.
 Pictures follow.

 This example is the easiest way to get into it: Just take a normal DC motor.
-Connect one pin to 'V' and the other pin to ground.
+Connect one pin to 'U' and the other pin to ground.
 The pin assignment between your Arduino Uno and the BLDC shield is as follows:

 Inhabit pins:
 INHU = 6